MSNBC's Chris Hayes claims he defended Tea Party's right to 'scream' at politicians, 2009 clip shows otherwise

 "I remember saying this during the Tea Party protests, and I"ll say it now: Screaming at elected officials is quite literally one of the blessings of liberty and living in a free society," Hayes wrote.

-However, according to a 2009 clip resurfaced by journalist Zaid Jilani, Hayes wasn't nearly as sympathetic to the conservative movement as he claimed.
+However, according to a 2009 clip resurrected by journalist Zaid Jilani, Hayes wasn't nearly as sympathetic to that movement as he claimed.

-As a guest on "The Rachel Maddow Show," Hayes was asked to weigh in on the "mob scenes" that took place in town halls across the country amid the battle over Obamacare, where many lawmakers were shouted down by their constituents.
+As a guest on "The Rachel Maddow Show," Hayes was asked to weigh in on the "mob scenes" that took place in town halls across the country amid the battle over ObamaCare, during which many lawmakers were shouted down by their constituents.

 JOURNALISTS CONDEMN LACK OF SOCIAL DISTANCING AT WHITE HOUSE RNC CLIMAX, INVOKE DEATH OF HERMAN CAIN